Desmond Fennessy

 Desmond James Fennessy (21 May 1916 – 4 August 2007) was an Australian journalist and magazine editor, and Australian Trade Commissioner in Seoul.

 Early life

-Desmond Fennessy was born 21 May 1916 in Malvern to Lillian Alannah (née Keiran) and James Joseph Fennessy, postal assistant, and was the elder brother of Nancy, Joan and James.
+Desmond Fennessy was born 21 May 1916 in Malvern to Lillian Kathleen (née Keiran) and James Joseph Fennessy, postal assistant, and was the elder brother of Nancy, Joan and James.
 The family lived at 10 Florence Ave., Kew and was Catholic.
 He attended Xavier College where in 1931 he received awards for essay writing.
 His father died in 1933 at only 47 years of age and when Desmond was seventeen.